 In theory, this type of sexual content sold through Reddit would be more immune to these issues, but that is not always the case.
 Buyers do not have to go through any verification to make a purchase and can pay through Cash App or PayPal or even Amazon gift card.
 Creators in some subreddits may be verified sellers; however, there is no way to verify age without uploading personal identification to other strangers on the internet, which does not occur in these subreddits.

 Maggie, from Romania, is only recently 18 years old and is still in high school.
 She sells content without her parent’s knowledge to make money on the side.
 She was inspired by her friend doing the same thing; however, she said she is lucky to get a couple of customers a month.

 “Some guys are pretty gross, others are nice, and those are the ones I like doing business with.
 I like doing business with other people around my age,” Maggie said.

 When asked if doing this type of work was tiring and demanding, both women said the work was exhausting, but Jenna said she views the work as almost therapeutic, although she said: “not everyone (who works in the industry) feels like that.”

 Maggie said she uses these interactions with men to practice her English and learned how to talk to men through watching American movies.

 This epidemic of loneliness has been a boom to this underground industry.
-The demand for this type of content shows a deeper root problem many Americans have had over the past year, particularly young men.
-As experts are unsure of the longterm mental health repercussions due to social isolation, there is an epidemic of loneliness due to the pandemic.
-Millions are relying on the internet and sites like Reddit to get through it.
+The demand for this type of content shows a deeper root problem many Americans have felt over the past year, particularly young men.
+As experts are unsure of the long-term mental health repercussions due to social isolation, any long term effects are still unlcear.
+Millions are relying on the internet and sites like Reddit to get through this lonliness.